jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 ## Anātman: ‘you’ do not really exist

 <span class="big-letter">O</span>n the face of it, the Buddha’s concept of anātman — i.e. no-self: you do not really exist — seems a very strange view, for our sense of self is surely one of the most familiar things to us; but there’s a lot of misunderstanding about what the Buddha really means here.
+Indeed, there is much discussion within Buddhism itself about what anātman entails.
+For the purposes of this article, we’ll explore the topic through the lens of the Buddha’s original teachings as recorded by the suttas in the Pali Canon.

 Firstly, it’s important to understand the historical context in which the Buddha was operating, for he was reacting to the Brahminic tradition (a precursor to modern Hinduism) dominant in 500 BCE India.
 Within this tradition, the concept of _ātman_ — i.e. self or soul — is crucial.

 The Buddha, therefore, is not saying people don’t exist.
-He’s specifically targeting the Brahmin concept of ātman, which means a persisting essence or _substance_ of self.
+He’s specifically targeting the Brahmin concept of ātman, which involves a persisting essence or _substance_ of self.
 This is perhaps closer to the Christian notion of ‘soul’ than our everyday notion of ‘self’, but the Buddha’s view has important repercussions for both.

 Indeed, whether we call it soul or self, the Buddha thinks the referents of ‘I’, ‘you’, ‘he’, ‘she’ don’t really exist in the way we think they do.
 The autobiographical, continuous self — the ‘you’ of last week, yesterday, and today — is just a convention, an invented simplification, a convenient way to refer to something immeasurably more complex.